pipelight/nixos-tidy/README.md

-# Nix Home-merger utilty for simpler home-manager
+# Nix utilties for home-manager.

+Manage users home from multiple flakes.

 ## Manage homes from flakes.

+You manage your **NixOs configuration** with **flakes and home-manager**.
+You want to import a flake that uses home-manager as well... **Error**.

 As of today, nix users can not declare "home-manager.users" multiple times.
 I haven't inspected the source code so I don't know why